 Skydiving for kids near Brisbane

-Believe it or not, children can and do regularly participate in tandem skydiving jumps, with or without their parents accompanying them.
+Believe it or not, children regularly participate in tandem skydiving jumps, with or without their parents accompanying them.
 We asked Tibor Glesk, Chief Instructor of Sunshine Coast Skydivers, to tell us everything you need to know about skydiving with kids.

 What are the legal age requirements for skydiving?

 Many parents assume that skydiving is an activity restricted to persons aged 18 and over.
-But Tibor explains that children 12 years and over are legally allowed to skydive, providing they have their parents’ written consent.
-He also says that in some cases, children younger than 12 can be granted special permission to tandem skydive.
+But actually children 16 years and over are legally allowed to skydive, providing they have their parents’ written consent.

 “A lot of the kids have been on the beach and have seen our parachutes coming in for landing and have then been absolutely obsessed from that point on,” Tibor explains.
 “Some parents have reported being hounded for years by their child to take the plunge!”

 Is skydiving for children safe?

 According to Tibor, kids are generally far less fearful than adults of skydiving.